Can cats eat whipped cream? As a vet, I get this question a lot!

 - In the absence of lactose-free yogurt, you should avoid this dairy product.

 - Cow milk is pretty similar to whipped cream in terms of consistency.
-Cream and milk both include lactose that your cat cannot digest.
+Cream and milk both contain lactose, which your cat cannot digest.

 - Cow milk is sweet and contains lactose, glucose, and so forth.
 All bad for your cat’s health.